ProDigresser/project-1/README.md

 This block of code receives a variable of 'width' and uses it in conjunction with a for loop to make an array of cells while pushing each cell to the 'grid' component.

-For ease of navigation, debugging and legibility in functions that select these cells further down the line - i also assign an id of the cells index to each cell.
+For ease of navigation, debugging and legibility in functions that select these cells further down the line - I also assign an id of the cells index to each cell.

 ```javascript
 	  for (let i = 0; i < width ** 2; i++) {